 You may think that twelve to sixteen months is a long time to wait to spar with head contact.
 I think many of your students might disagree with you.
 I would also argue that your students have a lifetime to spar from that point on.

-Students must be mentally conditioned and have their confidence and tenacity built to prepare them for actual sparring, which is part of the Phase One Training explained in Chapter 2 in the Pedagogy section of the book.
+Students must be mentally conditioned and have their confidence and tenacity built to prepare them for actual sparring, which is part of the Phase One Training explained in Chapter 2 in the Pedagogy section of the Certification Manual.

 At that point, mentally they are ready to face the challenges sparring will present.